m5luo/cse15l-lab-reports/labreport1.md

 ![Image](https://github.com/m5luo/cse15l-lab-reports/blob/24cc005e163b8d937c07f9c4bf08536228d402d8/after_passward.png)

-Now, you have connected to a computer in the lab.
-You are now ready to enter commands to view/manipulate files on the lab computer!
+Now, you have connected to a computer in the lab and you are ready to enter commands to view/manipulate files on the lab computer!

 Trying Some Commands
 ====================

+Now that you have remote access, type in some commands view, swtich between or display files on the lab computer.

+Some commands to try are:
+* `cd`
+* `cd ~ `
+* `ls`
+* `ls -lat`
+* `pwd`

+Below is an example of using the command `pwd` (which displays the current directory's path).

 ![Image]()